Outbrain Inc.: 1XL Chooses Outbrain as its Exclusive Recommendation Technology Partner in Multi-Year Deal

 1XL, a division of Media Concierge and part of the Mediaforce Group, which owns the largest independent sales house in the UK, will adopt Outbrain as its exclusive recommendation provider.
 The strategic partnership will focus on growing revenue, supporting re-circulation and driving engagement including subscriptions across 1XL's range of 43 established and trusted local news media publishers, including Newsquest, Johnston Press, Archant, Iliffe Media, and Tindle.

-Outbrain's Smartfeed will create prominent brand-safe spaces for advertisers to reach relevant consumers from 1XL's 26.4 million user-base.
-Additionally, the deal will support highly targeted and personalized advertising campaigns, as well as feature prominent in-article placements, delivering a premium ad experience for top brands.
+With Outbrain's Smartfeed, 1XL expects to create prominent brand-safe spaces for advertisers to reach relevant consumers from 1XL's 30.9 million monthly user-base.
+Additionally, the deal will support targeted and personalized advertising campaigns, as well as feature prominent in-article placements, delivering a premium ad experience for top brands.

 "Outbrain's commitment to championing the open web and journalistic independence aligns with our mission to nurture a healthy presence of local publishers throughout the country," said Scott Gill, Managing Director at 1XL.
 "Regional news outlets are essential to the UK's democratic society and are an essential hub for local communities.
 Outbrain is a trusted and established partner whose best-in-class recommendation solution will support a range of growth objectives and, we feel, act in the interests of our publishers and their readers."